Best Vitamin C: A Pharmacist’s Opinion (2026)

 In capsules and tablets

 Finally, they may contain synthetic additives.
-Effervescent tablets, for example, can contain sweeteners, flavors, and artificial colorings.
+Effervescent tablets, for example, may contain sweeteners, flavorings, and artificial colorings.

 In drops

-The liquid form generally offers a higher concentration of vitamin C. In addition, it is rapidly absorbed by the body.
-This format is useful for those who have difficulty swallowing tablets or capsules.
+Liquid form generally offers a higher concentration of vitamin C. In addition, it is quickly absorbed by the body.
+This format is appealing for those who have trouble swallowing tablets or capsules.

 The powder format allows for a more balanced and precise dosage than capsules or tablets.
-It thus reduces the risk of excessive consumption.
+This therefore reduces the risk of overconsumption.

-The powder is also less processed, purer and more natural.
-Its price is often more affordable.
+Powder is also less processed, purer and more natural.
+It is often more affordable.

 In gummies

-Gummies are chewable candies.
-They contain vitamin C combined with other vitamins, minerals and/or plant extracts.
+Gummies are chewing gums.
+They contain vitamin C combined with other vitamins, minerals, and/or plant extracts.

-It’s a convenient format, easy to take and fun.
-However, the risk of overdose remains significant if they are snacked on throughout the day.
+It is a convenient format, easy to take and fun.
+However, the risk of overdosing remains significant if they are snacked on throughout the day.

 They are generally low in active ingredients and contain sugar.